 Spokes are the sticks that link the crown on the roof of the Mongolian Yurt(ger) with the walls.
-The tip of one end of the spoke is set in the crown holes, while the other end is set atop the lattice wall and tied with a braided cord.
+The tip of one end of the spoke is set in the crown holes.
+Other end is set atop the lattice wall and tied with a braided cord.
 The number of crown holes and spokes must match in number.
 Initially, spokes, which are called tsuulbar uni, were made of willow wood.
 Later, they are made of more common forms of wood.
-Willow spokes are painted in single color, such as red, while hewed spokes are painted and decorated with various different colors and patterns.
+Willow spokes are painted in single color, such as red.
 The most common form of the ornament is ever ugalz, or horn scrolls, which are delicately painted with matching colors, such as blue, green and yellow, on a red background.

 The wall of the yurt to be folded and moved.
 Depending on Mongolian Yurt(ger) is flexible, allowing it the number of its walls, the ger size can be different.
 In other words, Mongolians measure the Mongolian Yurt(ger) size by the size of its walls.
 The smallest ger has two walls.
 As the number of wall pieces increases so does the size of Mongolian Yurt(ger).
 Walls made of willow and other types of wood are joined with the use of narrow camel-hide things.
 The timber wall, in contrast, is joined like pieces of a puzzle.
 Because the khana represents the symbolic meaning of prosperity itself, it is not decorated with any ornaments.

-The door is composed of a double board, an inner and outer fringe, a centre and four corners.
+The door is composed of a double board, an inner and outer fringe, a center and four corners.
 Every part of the door is decorated with traditional ornaments and patterns.
-There is a tradition of making doors that consist of four, five, six, eight, and nine panels and are decorated with independent colours and decorations.
+There is a tradition of making doors that consist of four, five, six, eight, and nine panels and are decorated with independent colors and decorations.

-Chest, wardrobe, the front and back of the couch, table, chair, a bar on which the airag-skin is fixed, cage for a deity, table for sutra, box and other objects are made of wood.
+Chest, wardrobe, the front, and back of the couch, table, chair, a bar on which the airag-skin is fixed.
 Their front or outer sides are crafted by decorating with various forms of dying, carvings, embossments, ornaments and adornments.
 Their making and sizes are suited not only for loading and as well as for everyday use.

 The pending on the design of the crown, bagana or pillar is the main support of the atsan tolgoit bagana ger.
 De (fork-capital of pillar) and alkhan tolgoit bagana (fret-capital of the pillar) are used.
 Also, pillars can be constructed with or without face sides.
 Normally, a Mongolian Traditional Yurt(ger) has two pillars.
 However, depending on the yurt size, there could be more than two pillars.
-The pillars are painted dark red, and its top and two sides are patterned with multi-colored ornaments imitating plants and animals, such as ever ugalz (horn scroll), khamar ugalz (bossy pattern), dragon pattern and cloud patterns.
+The pillars are painted dark red, and its top and two sides are patterned with multi-colored ornaments.
 This kind of style is found in the decorations of pillars and other parts of temples and monasteries.
 Besides various paintings, pillars can also be decorated with fillet and engraving techniques.